 What is the ketogenic diet?
 Your goal on a “keto” diet is to get at least 70% of calories from fat, no more than 25% of calories from protein and only 5-10% from carbohydrate.
 For most people, that means restricting your carb intake to below 50 grams a day.
-The diet first started as a treatment to decrease seizures in children with uncontrolled epilepsy.
-The body and brain is forced to get energy from fat instead of carbs, which produces ketones in our body that then fuel our cells.
-Reports as far back as the 1920’s show that when epileptic children switched to a strict all-fat diet, their brain adapted its fuel source and less seizures occurred.
+The ketogenic diet started as a treatment for children with uncontrolled epilepsy (seizures).
+The body and brain are forced to get energy from fat instead of carbs.
+The body then produces ketones that fuel our cells (instead of glucose).
+Reports as far back as the 1920’s show that when epileptic children switched to a strict all-fat diet, they had less seizures.

-If the brain of someone with epilepsy could benefit from running off of ketones, could your average Joe also get some kind of benefit?
-Of course researchers had this same question and since the 1960’s there has been evidence that a ketogenic diet is effective for weight loss and improving insulin resistance.
-Emerging data also suggests a neurological advantage as well as an anti-cancer effect.
+If their brains could benefit from running off of ketones, could yours too?
+Researchers since the 1960’s have been studying the ketogenic diet, showing its effectiveness for weight loss and improved insulin resistance.
+Emerging data also suggests a neurological benefits and decreased cancer risks.
 Please note, I’m saying evidence exists.
-That doesn’t mean the verdict is in and that doesn’t mean that the ketogenic diet won’t have negative effects elsewhere.
+That doesn’t mean the verdict is in and that does NOT mean that the ketogenic diet won’t have negative effects elsewhere.

 What do you eat?
 It’s easier to start with what you DON’T eat.
 No bread, fruit, starchy vegetables (like potatoes or corn), cookies, candy, ice cream, pizza, sandwiches, rice, quinoa, cereal, oatmeal, waffles, smoothies, beer, protein bars… basically, most food is off limits.